If you have come across this weird sensation before, you may have wondered why does parmesan taste like pineapple?

 Our sense of smell is connected to our tastebuds.

-So, actually, your parmesan does not taste of pineapple; the fruity smell is tricking your brain.
+So, your parmesan does not taste of pineapple; the fruity smell is tricking your brain.

 It’s the same with the sweaty feet odor, the parmesan doesn’t taste like that; otherwise, nobody would eat it!